JetBrains-Research/astminer/README.md

 ## Contribution

-We believe that `astminer` could find use beyond our own mining tasks.
+We believe that `astminer` can find use beyond our own mining tasks.

 Please help make `astminer` easier to use by sharing your use cases.
 Pull requests are welcome as well.
 Support for other languages and documentation are the key areas of improvement.